cllopes/reactathon/material/2_react/10_testing/readme.md

 The first concept to grasp when using **enzyme** is __shallow__ and __full rendering__ rendering.

 [Shallow Rendering](http://airbnb.io/enzyme/docs/api/shallow.html) restricts the rendering to only the component you want to test.
-Any children component's will not get fully rendered.
+Any children components will not get fully rendered.

 Most of the time `shallow` rendering you component is enough to test the majority of your functionality.